mlflow/mlflow/docs/source/getting-started/index.rst

 `5-minute Quickstart - MLflow Tracking <intro-quickstart/index.html>`_
 ----------------------------------------------------------------------

+In this brief introductory quickstart on MLflow Tracking, you will learn how to leverage MLflow to:

+* **Log** training statistics (loss, accuracy, etc.) and hyperparameters for a model
+* **Log** (save) a model for later retrieval
+* **Register** a model to enable state transitions for deployment
+* **Load** the model and use it for inference

-In this brief introductory quickstart on MLflow Tracking, you will learn how to log, register, and load a model for inference.
-In the process of learning these key concepts, you will be exposed to the MLflow fluent API, the MLflow Tracking UI, and see how to add metadata associated with a model training event to an MLflow run.
+In the process of learning these key concepts, you will be exposed to the MLflow fluent API, the MLflow Tracking UI, and learn how to add metadata associated with a model training event to an MLflow run.

-You'll be exposed to the most common patterns for using MLflow core features, forming a foundation for the other tutorials and guides in this section.

 .. toctree::
     :maxdepth: 1